lexibank/tlopo/out/vol3/chapter4.md

 Oceanic languages tend to have a general term that refers to blooms of any kind, like Nduke _havoro_ 'the general term for flower' and Wayan _sē_ 'blossom, bloom, flower'.
 Some languages also have names for the flowers of specific types of plants, such as Tikopia _kalokalo_ 'bright red flowers of coral tree (ŋatae 'Erythrina sp.')' and _viro_ 'sago flower'.

-POc appears to have had two general terms for flower, _&ast;puŋa_, which continues PMP _&ast;buŋa_, and _&ast;se_, and it is not clear how they differed.
-Both forms are reflected most widely in Eastern Oceanic languages; in fact I have found no Western Oceanic cognates of _&ast;puŋa_ and only one of _&ast;se_.
+POc appears to have had two general terms for flower, _&ast;puŋa_, which continues PMP _&ast;buŋa_, and _&ast;sē_, and it is not clear how they differed.
+Both forms are reflected most widely in Eastern Oceanic languages; in fact I have found no Western Oceanic cognates of _&ast;puŋa_ and only one of _&ast;sē_.

 <table id="3-4-2-7-112-POc-pua-a">
 <tr>